pteich/ZFP/README.md

 Object | Usage
 :------------ | :-------------
 Application_Model_DbTable_Users | table gateway
-Application_Model_UsersMapper | he mapper that handles all selects, saves data, place here all db handling Application_Model_User | one user object, place here helper methods that affect one user Application_Model_Users | a collection of users, place here helper methods that affect a user list, every single user is still an Application_Model_User
+Application_Model_UsersMapper | the mapper that handles all selects, saves data, place here all db handling Application_Model_User | one user object, place here helper methods that affect one user Application_Model_Users | a collection of users, place here helper methods that affect a user list, every single user is still an Application_Model_User